einsiedlerspiel/cleandir/README.md

 # following the rules of the C library procedure `strftime`.
 target-prefix = "%Y-%m"

+# Optional key to disable moving files not matching a group
+# (default=true).
+move-ungrouped = true

 # Any sub tables define rules for groups of files identified by
 # their extension.
 [Downloads.pdf]
 enabled = true       # optional key to disable a rule temporarily